Pilot faces jail term after 11yo girl's death in plane crash

 The pilot left Casino Airport about 7.20am on April 12, 2014 and flew to Lismore Airport to refuel, where he picked up his friend David Whitten and his daughter, Kayla.

-He was flying too low towards Murwillumbah about 16 to 25 metres over the Clarence River when the small plane hit power cables, stalled and crashed upside down into the water.
+He was flying too low about 16 to 25 metres over the Clarence River when the small plane hit power cables, stalled and crashed upside down into the water.

 Crumpton and Mr Whitten managed to free themselves and made several attempts to remove Kayla.